spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-client-schildichat-web.md

 matrix_client_schildichat_enabled: true
 ```

-## Extending the configuration

-There are some additional things you may wish to configure about the component.

-Take a look at:

-- `roles/custom/matrix-client-schildichat/defaults/main.yml` for some variables that you can customize via your `vars.yml` file
-- `roles/custom/matrix-client-schildichat/templates/config.json.j2` for the component's default configuration.
-You can override settings (even those that don't have dedicated playbook variables) using the `matrix_client_schildichat_configuration_extension_json` variable

 ### Themes

 To change the look of SchildiChat Web, you can define your own themes manually by using the `matrix_client_schildichat_setting_defaults_custom_themes` setting.